iodeslykos/shea/README.md

 - [ ] Better documentation and installation instructions.
   - [ ] `config.json` explanation.
   - [X] Explain installation options: `make` or `setup-venv.sh`.
+- [x] Script for automated creation of a `tmux` session (intended for automated launch after reboot).

 ### Wishlist.

 - Ability to query and display plot synopses, ratings, and a list of services where requested content is available to stream.
 - Image generation: fractals, quote cards, etc.
 - Return dice rolls as an image instead of text block.
-- Text-to-speech and other audio in voice channels.
+- Text-to-speech and other audio playback in voice channels.

 ## License.